Taste the tradition in our range of Chinese black tea.

 The different types of Chinese black tea

-Lapsang souchong: the first black tea ever invented.
+Lapsang souchong: thought to be the first black tea ever invented.
 Has a distinctive smoky flavour and fragrance and (fun fact!) was Winston Churchill’s favourite tea.

 Keemun: one of China’s most famous black tea.
 The apple to every tea lover’s eye, Keemun is a medium-body tea that’s red in appearance and carries deep plum tasting notes.